exanpe/exanpe-t5-lib/README.markdown

   - Authorize : Manage authorizations based on user's roles
   - Border : A simple skinned border
   - ColorPicker : Choose a Color and get it easily on the server side
-  - GoogleMap : Show a GoogleMap and some points of interest
+  - GoogleMap : Show a GoogleMap and some points of interest, polylines or polygons
   - HideablePanel : Show/Hide a left side Panel
   - ListSorter : Sort a list of data using drag and drop
   - MenuBar and Menu components : Add one basic Menu bar or one multi level Horizontal Menu to you website